SylviaOne/Repo-hub/README.md

-## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.